Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-1. Complete the course, and pass the exam
+1. Complete the course,AND pass the exam (just passing the exam without clearing the labs would not work)
-2. Attain the OSCP, then take and pass the exam
+2. Attain the OSCP, then take and pass the exam (discontinued)